harithzainudin/absolutely-developer/README.md

 #### 📒 Resources

-This is the only website that you need to know, it contains everything!
+This is the only repository that you need to know, it contains everything!

 [Awesome Tailwind CSS](https://github.com/aniftyco/awesome-tailwindcss)